 1 bay leaves (East Indians use a lot of bay leaf in their dishes)

 1 Tbsp Curry powder

 1/2 cup freshly cut Cilantro leaves to add to the top at serving

 Serves 2, maybe 3

-Add the peas, carrots, garlic,onion, green onions, 1/2 butter, bay leaves, S&P, curry powder, turmeric and rice and sauté two minutes.
+Add the peas, carrots, garlic,onion, green onions, 1/2 butter, bay leaves, S&P, curry powder, turmeric and rice and sauté four minutes.
 Add a dash of white wine.
 Add any water from the fish.
 Add the chicken stock.
-At this point you would also add the parsley and cilantro.
-Mix well, bring the rice to a boil and cook on simmer from about ten minutes.
+Mix well, bring the rice to a boil and cook on simmer for about ten minutes.

 When the rice absorbs the fluids, add the remaining butter and slice the fish into cubes and place on top of the rice then add the lemon to the top of the fish.

 Check the rice to see if it needs more fluid.
-Watch the rice, when it has absorbed the fluid and is soft, gently fold the fish into the dish.
+Watch the rice, when it has absorbed the fluid and is soft and hot, then gently fold the fish into the dish.
 While the dish is hot let the fish cook several minutes to desired doneness in the hot rice – several minutes.
 Serve while hot and garnish with fresh cilantro.
 Some recipes add quartered boiled eggs on top.